Double your donation

 Arsenia’s story

 Arsenia lives in San Diego, a small village at the end of a dirt road that is impassable during the rainy season.
 Climate change means the community has experienced three severe hurricanes in two years.
 These destroyed crops, blew the roofs off houses and cut the village off for weeks.
-Before we started working with them, through our partner CEPAD, the community had no electricity.
+The community had no electricity before we started working with them through our partner CEPAD.

 “Look at our tomatoes – we could never grow these before.
 Now we sell a bucket for 600 Córdobas (£10).
 We sell our peppers as well – three for ten Córdobas.”
 Arsenia